lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-We need to create a ne attribute named `depthAttachments` which will hold the attachments that will contain depth data (image view and image).
-We will need
+We need to create a ne attribute named `depthAttachments` which will hold the attachments that will contain depth data (image view and
-as many attachments as swap chain images.
+mage).
+We will need as many attachments as swap chain images.

-We have defined also a new struct to store push constants information: `PushConstantsVtx` which will have an attribute for the model matrix associated
+We have defined also a new struct to store push constants information: `PushConstantsVtx` which will have an attribute for the model matrix
-to an entity (`modelMatrix`) and the projection matrix (`projMatrix`).
+associated to an entity (`modelMatrix`) and the projection matrix (`projMatrix`).

 In some other tutorials, you will see that they use a single image and image view for the depth data.
-The argument used to justify this is, in some cases, that
+The argument used to justify this is,
-since the depth images are only used internally, while rendering, there's no need to use separate resources.
-This argument is not correct, render operations in
+in some cases, that since the depth images are only used internally, while rendering, there's no need to use separate resources.
+This
-different frames may overlap, so we need to use separate resources or use the proper synchronization mechanisms to prevent that.
-Probably, the samples used in those tutorial work, because they have a different synchronizations schema that prevent this form happening, but the argument to justify that is not correct.
+argument is not correct, render operations in different frames may overlap, so we need to use separate resources or use the proper
+synchronization mechanisms to prevent that.
+Probably, the samples used in those tutorial work, because they have a different
+synchronizations schema that prevent this form happening, but the argument to justify that is not correct.
+There's an excellent analysis of
-There's an excellent analysis of this in this [Stack overflow](https://stackoverflow.com/questions/62371266/why-is-a-single-depth-buffer-sufficient-for-this-vulkan-swapchain-render-loop) question.
+this in this [Stack overflow](https://stackoverflow.com/questions/62371266/why-is-a-single-depth-buffer-sufficient-for-this-vulkan-swapchain-render-loop) question.

-The `depthAttachments` attribute is initialized by using some new utility methods.
+The `depthAttachments` attribute is initialized by using some new utility functions.
 Let's review it.

 ```zig
 pub const RenderScn = struct {